howdyai/botkit/readme.md

 If you intend to create a bot that lives in Facebook Messenger, [follow these instructions for configuring your Facebook page](readme-facebook.md#getting-started).

+If you intend to create a bot that lives in Glip, [follow these instructions for configuring your Glip bot](readme-glip.md#getting-started).

 If you intend to create a bot that lives inside a Twilio IP Messaging client, [follow these instructions for configuring your app](readme-twilioipm.md#getting-started).